Stanton-on-the-Wolds

 Stanton-on-the-Wolds is a small village and a civil parish in Nottinghamshire, England.
 It is situated about 6 miles (10 km) south-east of Nottingham, just off the A606 Nottingham to Melton Mowbray road.
 It is bordered by several other villages, namely, Clipston-on-the-Wolds, Normanton-on-the-Wolds, Keyworth and Widmerpool.
 413 residents within the parish were reported at the 2021 census.

 History

-Artefacts from Stanton have been recorded as dating to all three periods of the Stone age: Paleolithic, Mesolithic and Neolithic.
+Artefacts from Stanton have been recorded as dating to all three periods of the Stone age: Paleolithic, Mesolithic, and Neolithic.

 The oldest was a worked flint core found in 2006 after ditch maintenance west of the stream below Hill Farm.

 Stanton has had various names: in 1086 it was known as 'Stanture' and as Estanton in 1235.
-It was known as Stanton Super Wold in 1240-80.
-According to local history, in the late 18th-century, the village was hit by a freak hailstorm when large stones caused extensive damage and this accounts for the lack of older buildings.
+It was known as Stanton Super Wold in 1240–80.
+According to local history, in the late 18th century, the village was hit by a freak hailstorm when large stones caused extensive damage; this accounts for the lack of older buildings.